symbol/symbol-docs/source/guides/migration/post-optin-xym-retrieval.rst

    It is **recommended** that you **move** your funds from the opted-in account to the other one you imported in step 6 above (called a **Seed** account, because it was obtained from a seed Symbol mnemonic).

-   Accounts opted-in from the **NEM Nano Wallet** are special and **cannot be derived from the mnemonic**.
+   Accounts opted-in from the **NEM Wallet** are special and **cannot be derived from the mnemonic**.
 Therefore, in the future, if you used a Wallet **other than the Symbol Desktop Wallet** to recover your account from the mnemonic, it **might not recover your opted-in account**.

    It will recover all other seed accounts, though, and hence the recommendation to move your funds and use only seed accounts.